Read our blog about breast cancer in men.

 Though boys and girls begin life with similar breast tissue, over time, men do not have the same complex breast growth and development as women.
 At puberty, high testosterone and low estrogen levels stop breast development in males.
 Some milk ducts exist, but they remain undeveloped, and lobules are most often absent.
-However, breast problems, including cancer, can occur in men.
+However, breast problems, including breast cancer, can occur in men.

 Learn more about breast anatomy.